Targeted Removal of Pesticides Now Possible

-Tackling herbicide and pesticide contamination is vital for a healthy environment and secure food and water supplies, says Mike Lodge, chief executive at Arvia Technology.
+Tackling herbicide and pesticide contamination is vital for a healthy environment and secure food and water supplies.

 Last month Irish Water announced that exceedances in agricultural chemicals had been detected in drinking water sources across the country and urged farmers to follow storage and handling guidelines when applying these substances to their lands.
 In this instance MCPA, a widely-used phenoxy herbicide commonly used to kill rushes on wet land, was the main offender.